JupiterOne-Archives/docs/knowledgeBase/getting-started_and-admin/configure-integrations.md

 * `Tag with Account` - if you want to tag the data from this integration with the `Account Name` of this configuration.

-* `Tag as Production` - adds a tag indicating this is production data.
+* `Tag as Production` - enable this option to add a tag indicating this is production data.
+Integration production tags have priority over CSP tags entitled "Production".

 Depending on the integration, there may be other choices in the additional options section.